osoc21/RoadBase/docs/model-design/README.md

 ## supplier
 * **Predicate**: `mobiliteit:leverancier`
 * **Type**: `org:Organization`
 * **Note**: The [traffic signs application profile](https://data.vlaanderen.be/doc/applicatieprofiel/verkeersborden/#Verkeersbord%3Aleverancier) specifies a `dc:Agent` type.
 But since the `dc:Agent` model doesn't actually have any properties, and `org:Organization` is a subclass of `dc:Agent`, I decided to use that instead for this project.
 For other applications, this might need to be changed though.
+It could also be interesting to use [this expanded definition of dc:Agent](https://data.vlaanderen.be/doc/applicatieprofiel/organisatie-basis/#Agent) instead.